install#

 agentpm install supports two workflows:

-• manifest-driven install from a local kind: "agent" manifest
+• manifest-driven install from a local kind: "agent" or kind: "skill" manifest

-• direct package install for either a tool spec or an agent spec
+• direct package install for a tool, skill, knowledge, or agent spec

 In both cases, AgentPM resolves package versions, downloads artifacts, installs them into the normalized .agentpm layout, and writes agent.lock.